 Please be ready with your application reference number starting with 'P'.
 For example P1234567

-You may have seen an application requirement that requested the applicant submit an AFP Police Check instead of the usual National Criminal History Check.
+You may have seen an application requirement that requested the applicant submit an AFP Police Check instead of the usual Nationally Coordinated Criminal History Check.

-In other ways and appearance, the AFP is similar to the National Criminal History Check; a search for all the releasable criminal records of the candidate on the Australian Criminal database.
+In other ways and appearance, the AFP is similar to the Nationally Coordinated Criminal History Check; a search for all the releasable criminal records of the candidate on the Australian Criminal database.
 However, the AFP passes through extra confirmation as it is used for mostly "commonwealth or State-sponsored services".

 If the requesting party demands an AFP Police Check, you must apply through the AFP website.

-Like the National Criminal History Check, the AFP Check does not expire or have a period where it becomes invalid.
+Like the Nationally Coordinated Criminal History Check, the AFP Check does not expire or have a period where it becomes invalid.
 The AFP Police Check is a Point Time Check; it only contains the time of issuance where the candidate gets the certificate.

 However, most organisations or agencies that request the AFP Police Check put a “validity period” per their internal policies.
 It is up to the requesting organisation to determine the validity period of a Federal Police Check and this will be based on their internal risk mitigation policies.